I'm a freelance writer who writes for a number of topics. I joined HubPages so I could have a place to write about anything I want.

 Too Much Personal Information

-Craigslist users who asks for too much personal and sensitive information up front could be looking to steal your information.
+Craigslist users who ask for too much personal and sensitive information upfront could be looking to steal your information.

-Sometimes, descriptions in a fraudulent posting do not not match the listing's pictures.
-The scammer may even be silly enough use a snowy picture of a house in Colorado in an attempt to pass it off as a Las Vegas home.
-Sometimes the address given on the advertisement might not even exist.
+Sometimes, descriptions in a fraudulent posting do not match the listing's pictures.
+The scammer may even be silly enough to use a snowy picture of a house in Colorado in an attempt to pass it off as a Las Vegas home.
+Sometimes the address given in the advertisement might not even exist.